Governor’s Advisor (Governor’s Advisor III)

 - Opening Date: 7/13/2018

 - Position Location: Austin, Texas

 - Class: 1882

 Military Occupational Specialist codes that may be applicable to this position: 8P100, 8U000

 Omission of data on the state application is grounds for disqualification of the application.

 Governor’s Advisors are hired to work within the Office of the Governor’s (OOG) Policy Division reporting to the Director of Policy.
-Performs highly complex program research, analyses and writing as needed to support and disseminate the Governor’s statewide agenda in the area of law enforcement and homeland security.
+Performs highly complex program research, analyses and writing as needed to support and disseminate the Governor’s statewide agenda.
 Effectively assists and leads state agency executives and boards in strategizing, planning, performance measurement and the strategic allocation of resources.
 Effectively supports the Governor, his executive team, the Texas Legislature, and other stakeholders in formulating and answering questions, formally defining complex business issues, and determining the most effective course of action to accomplish short, mid, and long-term programmatic goals and objectives.
 Provides superior customer service, including complex technical assistance to the Legislature, senior staff, other state agencies and constituents.
 Governor’s Advisors remain on-call, including on short notice, during legislative sessions, nights, weekends, and holidays for all related business matters relating to the work of the Policy Division and the OOG.
 Regularly speaks to complex policy, planning and programmatic issues with clarity.
 Works under general supervision with moderate latitude for the use of initiative and independent judgment.

-- Assists agency executives, boards, senior staff, the Texas Legislature and other stakeholders in researching, evaluating and preparing comprehensive analyses of policy, reports, issuing briefs, and flawless written materials on complex state fiscal, policy and programmatic issues.
+- Assists agency executives, boards, senior staff, the Texas Legislature and other stakeholders in researching, evaluating and preparing comprehensive analyses of state agency budgets, proposed budget revisions, reports, issuing briefs, and flawless written materials on complex state fiscal, policy and programmatic issues.